Model Context Protocol in Edge Delta

 Because servers expose stable resource handles, conversations can pass those handles between teammates or across steps in a runbook, maintaining continuity without copying large payloads into prompts.

 Governance is part of the envelope rather than an afterthought.
+Enforcement attaches to the client and server boundaries—the MCP endpoints—rather than the provider layer, so controls apply uniformly regardless of what systems sit behind each server.
 Every exchange records request and response payloads with timestamps and initiating identity, which makes post‑incident review and periodic audits concrete rather than forensic.
-Data locality rules ensure payloads stay in the selected region and that masking is applied before anything crosses a boundary.
+Edge Delta enforces residency controls for data it processes and returns via MCP; provider-side residency depends on the underlying system’s configuration.
+Masking is applied before anything crosses a boundary.
 When a connector is unavailable, teammates don’t guess.
 They return a degraded but explicit response that cites the missing resource so humans can intervene without chasing ambiguous failures.

 MCP encourages small, explicit contracts, which makes planning easier but shifts attention to latency and context size.
 Tools should return structured results that can be paged or summarized before entering a prompt; long‑running work ought to yield handles rather than oversized payloads.
 Idempotency and clear error semantics make retries predictable; authentication belongs at the server boundary so tokens can rotate without redeploying clients.
 Version tool schemas and resource representations so capability changes are detectable, and prefer additive evolution over breaking changes.
 These habits keep conversations resilient even as systems behind the seam move at different speeds.